OfficeDev/office-scripts-docs/docs/resources/samples/remove-hyperlinks-from-cells.md

   let sheet = workbook.getWorksheet(sheetName);

   // Get the used range to operate on.
-  // For large ranges (over 10000 entires), consider splitting the operation into batches for performance. const targetRange = sheet.getUsedRange(true);
+  // For large ranges (over 10000 entries), consider splitting the operation into batches for performance. const targetRange = sheet.getUsedRange(true);
   console.log(`Target Range to clear hyperlinks from: ${targetRange.getAddress()}`);